-Have you ever thought of showing a customized message to your data capture reviewers?
-Or maybe you were thinking about calculating fields like tax rate from other values on the document?
-Such actions can be done with a Rossum extension.
-Traditional extension types implementing this are Connectors or Webhooks.
-However, the Connectors and Webhooks have one limitation, you need to manage your own computational resources, such as a web server.
+Have you ever thought of showing your data capture reviewers a customized message?
+Or perhaps you have thought of calculating fields like tax rates from other values in the document?
+You can perform these actions with a Rossum extension, such as a webhook.
+However, webhooks have a limitation – you need to manage your computing resources, such as a web server.
 Fortunately, there is a Rossum extension type that overcomes this limitation: a Rossum Serverless Function.

 What is a Rossum Serverless Function?